 Instructions

-- Preheat oven to 350 degrees and prepare a 5"x 9" loaf pan by spraying with cooking spray or line it with a piece of parchment paper and spray the inside with cooking spray.
+- Preheat oven to 350 degrees and prepare a 5"x 9" loaf pan by spraying with cooking spray or lining it with a piece of parchment paper and spraying the inside with cooking spray.

 - Sift flour, salt, and baking powder together in a medium-sized bowl.